Blockdaemon/agave-snapshot-gossip-client/README.md

 - Can be used as an entrypoint for the gossip network
 - Minimum required JSONRPC endpoint compatibility for snapshot distribution (`getSlot`, `getVersion`, `getGenesisHash`)
 - Additional non-standard JSONRPC methods (`getNumPeers`, `getShredVersion`)
+- Native Agave support for `ip_echo` public IP and shred version discovery (client and server)
 - STUN support for public IP detection
 - UPnP support for NAT traversal